MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-connector-graph.md

 Picture 5.
 Connectivity page

 The connectivity page (Picture 5) contains the Graph API version that is used and tenant name.
-The Client Id and Client Secret represent the Application ID and Key value of the WebAPI application that must be created in Azure AD.
+The Client ID and Client Secret represent the Application ID and Key value of the WebAPI application that must be created in Azure AD.

 11. Make any necessary changes on the Global Parameters page: